Category: Life

 It also offers something rare: rest.
 A quiet break for my brain in a world of noise.
 No endless scrolling.
 No dopamine traps.
 Just me, words, and thought.

-And because it’s a blog, there’s a different kind of communication involved—more delicate, more thoughtful.
-It gives me a chance to sharpen how I express myself, something other platforms often overlook.
+And because it’s a blog, there’s a different kind of communication involved.
+It is more delicate, more thoughtful, allowing me to sharpen how I express myself, something other platforms often overlook.

-So while it may not be “social” in the mainstream sense, this blog connects me—both to myself and to others—in ways that feel more meaningful.
+So while it may not be “social” in the mainstream sense, this blog connects me both to myself and to others.
 And maybe that’s the kind of social interaction we need more of.

 • Five small happinesses